-The Wizard's Cave The Wizard's Cave The Wizard's Cave The Wizard's Cave
+The Sorcerer's Cave The Sorcerer's Cave The Sorcerer's Cave The Sorcerer's Cave

-The wizard's cave is located on the heights of the small village of Saint-Cirq between Le Bugue and Les Eyzies de Taillac.
-The cave is nestled in a cliff in the Vézère valley.
-It was decorated by prehistoric Magdalenian men 17,000 years ago.
+The sorcerer's cave is located high above the village of Saint-Cirq, between le Bugue and les Eyzies de Taillac.
+The cave nestles in the hollow of a cliff in the Vézère valley.
+It was decorated by prehistoric Magdalenian man 17,000 years ago.

-The Sorcerer's Cave is known for a famous engraving, called The Sorcerer of Saint-Cirq, one of the rare anthropomorphic figures (representation of a man) in prehistory.
-Its walls also contain animal engravings, mainly of horses but also of bison and ibex.
+The Sorcier cave is famous for a famous engraving, Le Sorcier de Saint-Cirq, one of the few anthropomorphic figures (representation of a man) in prehistoric times.
+Its walls also feature animal engravings, mainly of horses, but also of bison and ibex.

 In the Middle Ages, men dug out the cliff and built their dwellings there.

-The exterior of this charming place alone is worth a visit.
-The visit is guided only and in small groups (12 people max).
+The exterior of this charming place alone is worth the detour.
+Guided tours only, in small groups (12 pers max).

-You will have free access to the small museum which completes the visit, but also to the cliffs (rock shelters).
+You'll have free access to the small museum that completes the visit, as well as to the cluzeaux (rock shelters) on the cliff.

 Equipment